On the Statistical Consistency of Risk-Sensitive Bayesian Decision-Making: Applications

-In this section, we study a canonical data-driven decision-making problem with a `well-behaved' $G(a,\theta)$ viz., the data-driven newsvendor model.
-This problem has received extensive study in the literature, and remains a cornerstone of inventory management~\cite{Sc1960,bertsimas2005data,levi2015data} and is an ideal means to illustrate our theoretical insights.
-Recall that the newsvendor loss function is defined as where $h$ and $b$ are given positive constants, $\xi \in [0,\infty)$ the random demand, and $a$ the inventory or decision variable, typically assumed to take values in a compact decision space $\mathcal{A}$ with $\underline{a} := \min \{a: a\in \mathcal A\}$ and $\bar{a} := \max \{a: a\in \mathcal A\}$, and $\underline{a} >0$.
+In this section, we study a canonical data-driven decision-making problem with a `well-behaved' risk function $R(a,\theta)$, the data-driven newsvendor model.
+This problem has received extensive study in the literature, and remains a cornerstone of inventory management~\citep{Sc1960,bertsimas2005data,levi2015data}.
+Recall that the newsvendor loss function is defined as where $h$ (underage cost) and $b$ (overage cost) are given positive constants, $\xi \in [0,\infty)$ the random demand, and $a$ the inventory or decision variable, typically assumed to take values in a compact decision space $\mathcal{A}$ with $\underline{a} := \min \{a: a\in \mathcal A\}$ and $\bar{a} := \max \{a: a\in \mathcal A\}$, and $\underline{a} >0$.
 The distribution over the random demand, $P_{\theta}$ is assumed to be exponential with unknown rate parameter $\theta \in (0,\infty)$.
-Notice that this is precisely the model likelihood.
 The model risk can easily be derived as